Registration Deadline: For the full calendar of deadlines click here.

 OBTAINING A VOTER REGISTRATION FORM

-In person: In addition to the County Board of Elections, you may apply to register to vote at any of the following New York State agency offices.
+In person: In addition to the County Board of Elections offices, you may apply to register to vote at any of the following New York State agency offices.

 -Department of Motor Vehicles

-By mail/ in writing: You can enter your name directly into New York Department of Elections mailing list database to have a New York State Voter Registration Form mailed to you.
-Or turn in an online form to your local county clerk.
+By mail/ in writing: Enter your name directly into the NY Department of Elections mailing list database to have a voter registration form mailed to you.
+Or turn in a form to your local county Board of Elections office.

-Other Voter Registration Application Information: You can call our 1-800-FOR-VOTE hotline to request a voter application.
+You can also call 1-800-FOR-VOTE hotline to request a voter application.

 VERIFYING YOUR VOTER REGISTRATION STATUS